 A Story from the Animal Activist Meditation Retreat

 On May 22, 2019, Banyan Grove retreat center outside of San Francisco, CA, welcomed animal activists from around the U.S. for a six-day Animal Activist Meditation Retreat sponsored by The Pollination Project.
-Here, one of the participants, Claudia Escorza, an animal rights activist from Mexico City, describes her experience and the insights she gained from the retreat.
+Here, one of the participants, Tessa Urbanovich, a long-time farmed animal advocate, describes her experience and the insights she gained from the retreat.